-We have a strong background in scheduled maintenance and taking on the ‘middle ground’ projects that we are best equipped to deliver.
+We have a strong background in routine maintenance and taking on the ‘middle ground’ projects that we are best equipped to deliver.

 Project:SMPE&I – Wet Concentrator Plant